Best Maine Antique Stores and Vintage Markets: A Local’s Guide to Barn Sales, Thrift Shops & Flea Markets

 • Tuck a small tape measure in your bag: perfect for checking furniture dimensions or frame sizes.

-• Start early: Many of the best vintage spots open by 10 AM, and you’ll beat the crowds.
+• Start early: Many of the best antique stores open by 10 AM, and you’ll beat the crowds.

-• Most southern Maine vintage and thrift shops will not close due to snow; in fact, you will find your best deals on snow days!
+• Most southern Maine antique stores and vintage markets will not close due to snow; in fact, you will find your best deals on snow days!

 Ann Jean Jacket Mountains